 Donations of Artifacts, Photos and Other Items

-If you have an item you would like to donate, contact the Historical Society by phone at (707) 894-2067 or email at email@example.com to make an appointment with one of Collections volunteer team members.
-The item can be either permanently or loaned temporarily, depending on your wishes and its relevance and place in our Collection.
+If you have an item you would like to donate, contact the Historical Society by phone at (707) 894-2067 or email at firstname.lastname@example.org to make an appointment with one of Collections volunteer team members.
+The item can be loaned either permanently or temporarily, depending on your wishes and its relevance and place in our collection.
 Items must be related to our mission and to the Cloverdale area.
 We also accept unconditional donations, meaning that if we are not able to accession them, we may use them in our sales to raise funds for our programs.
 However it works out, we are very grateful to the many people who have donated to us and made our collection a truly valuable resource for the community.

 Image Reproduction Requests

 The Museum’s Collection consists of more than 65,000 photos, artifacts and ephemera donated by Cloverdale families and residents since the Historical Society was founded in 1968.
 The Collections Management Committee has developed written policies and procedures and coordinates the work of accession, preservation, storage, retrieval and de-accession of these precious items.
 Many of the photos and materials are available for reproduction.
 Written permission is necessary to reproduce or use image(s) that are part of the Historical Society Collection and charges apply.
-Please download the Request for Image Reproduction Form (PDF) for further details.